WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/business-framework-for-ssi-in-iot.md

 10. Predict and preempt security issues

 < Additional definition information on security challenges in source: https://developer.ibm.com/articles/iot-top-10-iot-security-challenges/ (viewed August 16, 2019) >

+In addition to these is the major security threat due to the lack of user knowledge of cyber-security fundamentals, such as trigger updates/auto-updates, change default passwords and so on.

 As part of this effort, the concerns that can be addressed by SSI will be identified.